ChauAnhN/cse15l-lab-reports/lab3.md

         facilitated the two-day session.
 ```

-As shown in the code blocks, the command `less`, followed by a `/` and the specific word, helps search for sections in a file that contain the specified word.
+As shown in the code blocks, the command `less`, followed by a `/` and the specified word, helps search for sections in a file that contain the specified word.
 This helps reduce the time it takes to search for key sections and phrases within a text file.

-4. Marking intieresting points in a file (Source: [Linux Handbook Article](https://linuxhandbook.com/less-command/))
+4. Marking interesting points in a file (Source: [Linux Handbook Article](https://linuxhandbook.com/less-command/))
 > Example 1: Using it on a text file in `./technical/biomed`.

 **INPUT:**